Taste of NashvilleNashville Convention & Visitors Corp contact:

 Begin your day with Nashville’s first and only Hop-on, Hop-off Trolley Tour, operated by Gray Line!
-Check out all the major attractions of Historic Downtown; see the Stars’ favorite hangouts and world famous Music Row; learn about the history and present day happenings of Music City as you stay on and ride along…or get off and explore on your own.
-With seven stops to choose from, including the Ryman Auditorium, the State Capitol, Bicentennial Mall and Farmers Market, The Parthenon, the Frist Center for the Visual Arts, the Country Music Hall of Fame and Museum as well as where the fun all begins at 2nd Avenue and Broadway, you can’t go wrong either way.
+Check out all the major attractions of Historic Downtown; see the stars’ favorite hangouts and world famous Music Row; learn about the history and present day happenings of Music City as you stay on and ride along…or get off and explore on your own.
+With seven stops to choose from, including the Ryman Auditorium, the State Capitol, Bicentennial Mall and Farmers' Market, The Parthenon, the Frist Center for the Visual Arts, the Country Music Hall of Fame® and Museum, and where the fun all begins at 2nd Avenue and Broadway, you can’t go wrong either way.
 The one hour tour is fully narrated, and a trolley ticket is good for 24 hours.

 Enjoy biscuit samplings and all the “fixins,” including baked beans, coleslaw, mouth-watering biscuits, and more at the world famous Wildhorse Saloon.
 Then boot scoot and boogie on the Wildhorse’s largest dance floor in Nashville with a personal line dance lesson.

 After lunch, visit the “Mother Church of Country Music,” the Ryman Auditorium.
 This former home to the Grand Ole Opry features exciting exhibits showcasing the venue's famous history.

 Now, experience Nashville’s breathtaking Parthenon, the world’s only full scale replica of the Greek temple.
 The Parthenon houses Athena, and at 42 feet she is the tallest indoor sculpture in the Western world.

 Enjoy a hearty Southern feast at the Opry Backstage Grill.
 Be sure to sample some of Dolly Parton’s banana pudding!